MARTIMM/gnome-gtk3/docs/content-docs/tutorial/getting-started.md

 The method `.set-border-width()` on the **Window** is used to get some space around our buttons [36].
 Then an empty grid is created and added to the window [39,40].
 The buttons are created [43,44] but the second button is disabled with `.set-sensitive()` [45].
 This will be visible as a grayed-out button.

-Add the buttons to the **Grid** with `.gtk-grid-attach()` [48,49].
+Add the buttons to the **Grid** with `.attach()` [48,49].
 The integers 0, 0, 1, 1 in the first call mean; first column, first row and take up 1 grid location in width and height.
 The second button is placed below the first one taking up the same space.
 The grid is molded around the buttons taking the minimum space needed.

 The first button handler is `.first-button-click()`.
 We see that there is a named argument added (`:other-button`) to the registration call [53-56].
 You are totally free to add any named argument except for `:widget` which is reserved.
 The arguments are provided to the handler as is.
 The `:widget` will hold the object on which the handler is registered.

 The first handler `.first-button-click()` is called when the top button is clicked [15-20].
 It uses the object `$b1` provided by `:widget` to make that object insensitive [19].
 This is the top button and will become grayed.
 The other button `$b2` given by `:other-button` is made sensitive [20].
 You will see that it 'returns from its grayness' so to speak.

-The second handler `.second-button-click()` [23-25] is called when the bottom button is clicked and will call `.gtk-main-quit()` to stop the program.
+The second handler `.second-button-click()` [23-25] is called when the bottom button is clicked and will call `.quit()` to stop the program.

 #### What we have learned
 * A window can hold only one object while a grid can hold more objects.
 The grid can be added to the window and other widgets can be added to the grid.